privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

 ### cur.tag == Header and next.tag == Byte

-We are at the begining of a non-empty bytecode.
+We are at the beginning of a non-empty bytecode.

 Hence: